mrcmn/mrcmn.github.io/theory_md/workstation-setup-windows.md

     </div>

-## Adding SSH key to source control<a href="#adding-ssh-key-to-source-control" aria-hidden="true"></a>
+## Add SSH key to source control<a href="#add-ssh-key-to-source-control" aria-hidden="true"></a>

-Now that you’ve generated your SSH keys and copied the content of your public key, you need to add it to your source control provider's SSH keys store.
+Now that you’ve generated your SSH keys and copied the content of your public key, you need to add it to your source control provider's SSH key store.

 1. Below you can find documentation on how to add your SSH public key to your source control provider of choice (follow the Gitlab instructions if you’ve been following the labs):